jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 3: User Input, Sum, and Product

 Problem Statement: Write a Java program that takes user input for two numbers and prints their sum and product.

+📌Day 4: Sum of Two Integers Using + Operator

+Problem Statement: Write a Java program to calculate the sum of two integers using the + operator

+📌Day 4: Area of a Triangle

+Problem Statement: Write a Java program to calculate the area of a triangle using the formula: (1/2) * base * height.